 You can, however, prepare the muffins and freeze them; it will be best if you freeze them right after baking.
 Just wait until they cool down and close them in an airtight container.
 You can store them frozen for 3-4 weeks.
 I like to have a larger amount of muffins frozen, and when I prepare the children's lunch boxes for school, I take them out 30 minutes before so that they start the defrosting process.
 Then they are fresh, and the children are incredibly happy.

-Why my family loves this best chocolate chunk banana muffins
+Why my family loves these best chocolate chunk banana muffins

 These moist muffins taste like bakery-style muffins and do not contain any unnecessary preservatives or flavor enhancers.
 They are simply healthy!